kbalog/uis-dat640-fall2020/README.md

 ## Updates

+  * **Nov 25** Most video lectures have been published, and the remaining ones can be expected before the end of the week (without further announcement).
+Note that these are meant to be learning aids.
+The ultimate reference material is the corresponding book chapters.
+You may be delighted to hear that Clustering (L6) will not be part of the exam.
   * **Nov 12** The results for the last assignment A5 have been published.
   * **Nov 10** Some general points to keep in mind for your project report have been added [here](project/).
 Note that the (strict and immutable) submission deadline is Nov 16 16:00.
   * **Nov 9** In light of the current situation, the group project meetings this week will go virtual.
 You'll receive the meeting details in email.